T-Kozikopoulos/Multiprocessing-spider/README.md

 # Multiprocessing-spider
-A spider for grabbing all the links for a random website that utilizes the multiprocessing module.
+A spider for grabbing all the links from a random website, utilizing the multiprocessing module.